 In past years the work of the NHSO has been centered in New Haven.
-Our new focus on regionalization has led to a rapid expansion of programs, especially in Shelton.
-In 2013-2014 Shelton hosted three Family Concerts.
-NHSO education programs will supplement this performance schedule in the high schools and middle schools.
-This expansion provides increased performances opportunities for our musicians and provides more professional music concerts in more towns in Connecticut.
+Our focus on regionalization has led to an expansion of programs, especially in Shelton.

 Education and Community Engagement Initiatives reach 30,000 students in 42 Connecticut towns.
-Responding to cutbacks at many schools, the NHSO education program has been expanded to include full orchestra concerts, workshops being coached by professional musicians, and progressive partnerships with other arts institutions.
+The programs includes orchestra concerts, workshops with professional musicians, and partnerships with arts institutions.

 The long term goal of the New Haven Symphony Orchestra is to celebrate our classical music heritage, enriched through new American compositions, by expanding opportunities for symphonic performances and music education.
 We will celebrate this Vision through:

 1. Live performances centered on symphony and pops concerts and supported by education activities;

 The success of the program is measured both quantitatively and subjectively.
 The NHSO education directors tracks the number of students participating each year and analyzes audience behavior.
 Surveys of both teachers and students are utilized to assess listener satisfaction and to solicit input for future improvements.
 Students write essays about their NHSO experience and send letters to Music Director William Boughton.